Takeda shareholder group proposal fails to pass at AGM

-TOKYO (Reuters) - A group of Takeda Pharmaceutical Co Ltd (4502.T) shareholders trying to build support to block the $62 billion acquisition of London-listed Shire Plc (SHP.L) failed to get a proposal passed at the drugmaker’s annual general meeting (AGM) on Thursday.
+TOKYO, June 28 (Reuters) - A group of Takeda Pharmaceutical Co Ltd shareholders trying to build support to block the $62 billion acquisition of London-listed Shire Plc failed to get a proposal passed at the drugmaker’s annual general meeting (AGM) on Thursday.

 The group had proposed requiring advance shareholder approval for large acquisitions.
 Takeda’s board has said such a requirement would damage the company’s competitiveness.